This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Settlement Negotiation

-After both sides have had time to investigate the incident and build a case, you can either go to trial or enter into a settlement negotiation.
+After both sides have had time to investigate the incident and build a case, you can go to trial or enter into a settlement negotiation.

 Both parties must agree to negotiate, but this is typical and is usually where most malpractice cases end.
 Your lawyer will try to negotiate a fair amount of compensation for you and your child, and it is ultimately your decision to accept or reject any offer.